Defining Feature Flags

 How feature flags change software delivery

-In separating deployments from releases, feature flags dramatically change the way development teams operate:
+In separating code deployments from releases, feature flags dramatically change the way development teams operate:

 Trunk-based development